microsoft/dotnet-apiport/README.md

 4. Run ApiPort by executing: `dotnet ApiPort.dll`
   * Example: `dotnet ApiPort.dll listTargets`
   * Example: `dotnet ApiPort.dll analyze -f Foo.dll -r HTML`
 5. For convenience, create an alias command adding the following to your ~/.bash_profile.
-Replace `{dotnent-apiport-folder}` with the path where you cloned the repo.
+Replace `{dotnet-apiport-folder}` with the path where you cloned the repo.
 ```
-alias apiport='dotnet {dotnet-apiport-folder}/bin/Debug/ApiPort/netcoreapp2.0/ApiPort.dll"
+alias apiport="dotnet {dotnet-apiport-folder}/bin/Debug/ApiPort/netcoreapp2.0/ApiPort.dll"
 ```
-This will alow you to use apiport globally from the command line: `airport analyze -f Foo.dll -r HTML`
+This will alow you to use apiport globally from the command line: `apiport analyze -f Foo.dll -r HTML`

 ## Documentation